 Ongoing: wireless device recycling at St. Paul’s.
 Drop off any of these items in the green box located under the Green Team announcements board in the Narthex:

-The SWS container on the LEFT is for RECYCLABLES (for example, plastic containers, aluminum and tin cans, glass bottles and jars, office paper, newspapers, magazines, and cardboard).
+The container on the LEFT is for RECYCLABLES (for example, plastic containers, aluminum and tin cans, glass bottles and jars, and cardboard).
 Everything in this container will be taken directly to a single-stream recycling station in Montgomeryville.

-Miscellaneous paper and cardboard may also be placed in the Abitibi container located next to the SWS bins.
-Do not put trash or garbage in the Abitibi paper recycling or SWS recyclables containers.
+Newspapers, magazines and other misc. papers should be placed in the Abitibi containers located across from the recycling and trash containers.
+Do not put trash or garbage in the Abitibi paper recycling or recycle container.

-To make sure the trash and recyclables inside our building are kept separate and disposed of in the appropriate SWS containers outside, the Green Team is purchasing individual, clearly marked bins for trash and recyclables.
-These bins will be placed in convenient locations throughout the building.
+To make sure the trash and recyclables inside our building are kept separate and disposed of in the appropriate containers outside, the Green Team has purchased individual, clearly marked bins for trash and recyclables.
+These bins have been placed in convenient locations throughout the building.
 We ask your cooperation in using them appropriately.

 Since its formation in 2004, St. Paul’s Green Team has focused on Caring for Creation.
 Every earth-friendly action we take helps to preserve and protect our precious natural resources.
 By choosing a landfill-free waste handling company, St. Paul’s has once again demonstrated its commitment to environmental stewardship.

 Drop off old, expired, or no longer needed prescription drugs to the Souderton Police Department Headquarters Building located at 31 West Summit St. in the borough or at the Telford Police Headquarters on Penn Ave. in the borough.
 Disposal is free.
 Place drugs in a drop off box located at the rear of the Souderton building or inside the Telford building.
 Collection is ongoing.
 Both East and West Rockhill Township also collect year round.

 Free removal and recycling of appliances and equipment containing refrigerant.
 This includes refrigerators, freezers, air conditioners, dehumidifiers.
 EPA certified and licensed.
 Contact David York of Telford @ 215-723-8219 / cell 267-205-6079.